 AIR (Alternate Inflator Regulator) – Pros

-An AIR, short for Alternate Inflator Regulator, is a compact regulator which is built into the inflator and deflator at the end of your BCD hose.
-In use, you would donate your primary regulator to an out of air diver and then switch to breathing from the AIR yourself.
+An AIR, short for Alternate Inflator Regulator, is a compact regulator built into the inflator and deflator at the end of your BCD hose.
+In use, you would donate your primary regulator to an out of air diver.
+You then switch to breathing from the AIR yourself.

 AIR (Alternate Inflator Regulator) – Cons